 3: Build Connections That Last

 If you're not invested in your clients as individuals, not getting to know them personally, or not recognizing their achievements, they'll leave you for someone who will.
 Remember the ‘personal’ part of your title and get to know them properly.
+(Talking of connections that last, did you know that PT Minder integrates with many of the best yoga software providers.)

 4: Offer Them an All-Round Professional Experience from Day 1